Tw1sm/spraycharles/README.md

                         web request timeout threshold. default is 5 seconds -b PORT, --port PORT  port to connect to on the specified host.
 Default 443.
   -f FIREPROX, --fireprox FIREPROX
                         the url of the fireprox interface, if you are using fireprox.
   -d DOMAIN, --domain DOMAIN
                         HTTP: Prepend DOMAIN\ to usernames.
-SMB: Supply domain for smb connection
+SMB: Specify domain for smb connection

 ```
 ### Examples ###